Functional renormalization group flows of $\mathcal{N}=1$ supersymmetric abelian gauge model with one chiral and one vector superfield: Flow equations

 \section{Flow equations}

-Now we are going to present the results for the non-renormalization theorem and the beta functions for the dimensionless gauge ($g_k$) and Yukawa ($y_k$) couplings, in addition to the dimensionless mass ($m_k$), in the LPA' truncation.
-First, we write \ref{act} and \ref{reg} in momentum space; second, because the wave function renormalizations do not depend on the energy scale, we can restrict all fields to real constants $\gQ_i(q)=(\sqrt{2\gp})^4\gQ_i\gd(q)$.
+In this section we present the results for the non-renormalization theorem and the beta functions for the dimensionless gauge ($g_k$) and Yukawa ($y_k$) couplings, in addition to the dimensionless mass ($m_k$), in the LPA' truncation.
+First, we write (\ref{act}) and (\ref{reg}) in momentum space; and then, because the wave functions renormalization do not depend on the energy scale, we can restrict all fields to real constants $\gQ_i(q)=(\sqrt{2\gp})^4\gQ_i\gd(q)$.
 Finally, in Appendix \ref{sec:A} we show the dimensionless and renormalized form of the functions, which are used to write the beta functions in a dimensionless form.